 An appointment letter refers to a formal document addressed to an individual to whom an offer of appointment or job is being made.
-A lot of information, discussion and facts of the job, its responsibilities, start date, working hours as well as days is provided in the letter.
+A lot of information, discussion, and facts of the job, its responsibilities, start date, working hours as well as days are provided in the letter.
 Basically, there are three common types of appointment letters namely; Fixed Term, Temporary and Continuing appointment.

 1. Welcoming the employee

 The first paragraph should be written with the purpose of congratulating the employee on securing employment with the organization and welcoming them into the company.
 This not only confirms employment but also conveys that the company is happy to have employed the individual and looking forward to their joining the company for immediate deployment.

 Generally, it is good to describe expectations such as a brief explanation of the job responsibilities and working hours.
 Terms and conditions pertaining to the date of joining and the salary or compensation agreed upon should be written out in the letter.

 In addition to the salary, joining date and responsibilities, the appointment letter should also contain information such as the job title, rate of pay, benefits plan and the reporting structure for the job title.
 The information should not be detailed and should just be an overview covering the topics to ensure understanding between the parties.